prathi736/py-calculator/README.md

 # 🖩 Python Calculator

-I have created a simple python calculator.
-I have taken user input of numbers and operations that a user want to carry out.
-I have also used switch case for arthimetic calculations.
+I have created a simple Python calculator.
+I have taken user input of numbers and operations a user wants to carry out.
+I have also used a switch case for arithmetic calculations.

 ## 👨‍💻 Tech Used